Configure authentication

 What is authentication?

-Authentication is the act of validating that a user is who they claim to be.
+Authentication is the process of verifying the identity of a user or system.
 Usernames and passwords are the most common authentication factors.
 If a user enters the correct data, the system assumes the identity is valid and grants access.

 Authentication protocols are an important part of database security.
-Mission Control supports several authentication and encryption features for DSE or Apache Cassandra® databases:
+Mission Control supports several authentication and encryption features for Hyper-Converged Database (HCD), DataStax Enterprise (DSE), or Apache Cassandra® databases.

 Mission Control enables authentication by default.

 Keep authentication enabled.
-Turning on authentication for an existing cluster is not a trivial task and it may involve downtime.
+Turning on authentication for an existing cluster can be challenging and might require downtime.

 The enabling option is set in the MissionControlCluster YAML specification file.
 In its spec section, the auth option is set to true by default.
 While it can be toggled to false, that is not recommended.